 Some of the most popular uses for new and used shipping containers are for workshops, homes, carports, cabins, off-grid living spaces, medical centres, information kiosks, tool sheds, home additions, office spaces for home or work, guest houses, hotels, and the like – and moving cargo of course.
 When you buy a container consider: Initially, it is wise to consider the past life of your prospective shipping container.
 Was it used to haul around nuclear waste, biohazards, toxic chemicals, alien spacecraft, or trash?
 You might be getting a deal, but is this what you want?
 Additional questions could be “How many trips has it made?”
 Shorter and more frequent trips mean more wear and tear from loading and unloading or “Where did it travel most?”
 From the sun-baked Australian costs to the frozen deathly cold areas deep near our North and South poles, the constant changes in frigid temperatures can cause drastic elemental damage such as rust and warping of the corrugated steel.

-From new built to storage: The lifecycle of a shipping container
+Different container conditions: The lifecycle of a shipping container

 China is producing more than 90 percent of the sea containers in the world, which is definitely not a coincidence.
 Not only does the export-oriented country have cheap labour cost and are a large recycler of steel, it also plays an important strategic role in the life cycle of the shipping container aimed at maximizing the time in use.
 In most instances, new shipping sea containers manufactured in China are loaded and shipped to destinations like The United States or Europe for sale.
 These containers are the so-called “one trip” containers that are sold when they arrive at their destinations.
 Sold as new containers, they only have minor flaws from the one-time use.
 This approach to container sales extends the lifecycle by ensuring that the container is put into use from the date of manufacturing and not shipped empty at a high transportation cost.